tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

 We also set the relationship between the community and posts here manually and store it.
 RestKit actually maintains two managed objects contexts, one which runs in a private queue and one which runs in the main queue, which is a child context of the one running in a private queue.
 In this app, we only interact with the managed object context in the main queue and use a convenience method provided by RestKit called `saveToPersistentStore:` which bubbles our changes up to its parent.
 This action makes sure that the posts we just loaded are saved in the SQLite database.

 One important technical note which is important here:  The success block of this method is called on the main thread and the `self.managedObjectContext` is using `NSMainQueueConcurrencyType`, so it can be used in this manner.
 Depending on the concurrency type of a managed object context and whether or not a block is guaranteed to be executed in a particular queue, similiar code might be problematic in other situations.
-Please make sure you understand how to use Core Data in a multi-threaded settings such as loading from a network connection.
+Please make sure you understand how to use Core Data in multi-threaded settings.

 ## Create a New Post